fstrauf/txApp/posts/how-to-create-expense-tracker-google-sheets-tutorial.md

 ---

-*Want to supercharge your Google Sheets expense tracker with AI-powered categorization?
-Check out our automated tools that work alongside your sheets to provide the best of both worlds—privacy and automation.*
+*Looking for even more advanced financial tracking?
+Check out our [automated expense categorization app](/integrations) that works alongside your Google Sheets for the best of both worlds—privacy and automation.*